kakatcy/pro-mern-book/README.md

 2. Route Parameters
      - Using the : character followed by the name of the property to specify parameters in the route path.

+3. Links
+     - React Router provides a better way than using hrefs to create links via the `Link` component.
+     - The paths in a Link are always absolute, it doesn't support relative paths.
+     - The `NavLink` allows us to highlight the currently active navigation link.